The Recession of 2022 Is Still With Us

 Taking this extra step would likely change the depths from recession to outright depression.
 That might be a closer approximation of where we are.
 Still, this study is a first look and entirely consistent with evidence as we know it.

 This is the first study to take a closer look at the strength of the U.S. economy over four years with an eye to precision and accuracy.
-The results are both shocking and not: yes, they contradict official messaging but they do not contradict public sentiment.
+The results are both shocking and not.
+Yes, they contradict official messaging, but they do not contradict public sentiment.
 After all, consumer sentiment is far lower today than before lockdowns.
 It continues to fall.

 The National Bureau of Economic Research is charged with charting business cycle trends in the United States.
 It’s long past time for their models to acknowledge that many actual experts have begun to raise serious questions about the way government agencies are gathering and reporting data.
-If the results of a certain way of doing things simply stop explaining the world around us, it is time to reassess, regroup, and tell a truth that more closely fits the evidence.
+If the results of a certain way of doing things simply don’t explain the world around us, it is time to reassess, regroup, and tell a truth that more closely fits the evidence.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.